newlandsvalley/purescript-audiograph/NODES.md

 Convolver
 ---------

-A node that introduces reverb by mixing in 'impulse' dyanamics of an audio buffer that may represent, for example, the hall where the sounds are played.
+A node that introduces reverb by mixing in 'impulse' dyanamics from an audio buffer that may represent, for example, the hall where the sounds are played.

 | Attribute | Type |